Travel Information

 Alternatively, if your budget is limited, with a little advance

-cheap, and still get a flavour of the real Ukraine whilst
+cheap and still get a flavour of the real Ukraine, whilst

-interacting with the local people and customs.
+interacting with the local people and their customs.

 Air travel